tinode/chat/INSTALL.md

 1. Visit the [Releases page](https://github.com/tinode/chat/releases/), choose the latest or otherwise the most suitable release.
 From the list of binaries download the one for your database and platform.
 Once the binary is downloaded, unpack it to a directory of your choosing, `cd` to that directory.

 2. Make sure your database is running.
 Make sure it's configured to accept connections from `localhost`.
 In case of MySQL, Tinode will try to connect as `root` without the password.
 In case of PostgreSQL, Tinode will try connect as `postgres` with the password `postgres`.
 See notes below (_Building from Source_, section 4) on how to configure Tinode to use a different user or a password.
 MySQL 5.7 or above is required (use InnoDB, not MyISAM storage engine).
-MySQL 5.6 or below **will not work**.
+MySQL 5.6 or below **will not work**, use of MyISAM **will cause problems**.
 PostgreSQL 13 or above is required.
 PostgreSQL 12 or below **will not work**.

 3. Run the database initializer `init-db` (or `init-db.exe` on Windows):
 	```